linz/linz-bde-schema/README.md

 LINZ BDE SCHEMAS
 ================

-Provides the core BDE schemas and functions that are used for storing and accessing raw BDE unloads from the Landonline database system.
+Provides the core BDE schemas and functions that are used for storing and accessing raw BDE exports from the Landonline database system.

 Installation
 ------------